EnigmaCurry/d.rymcg.tech/prometheus/README.md

 * Set the metrics domainname for grafana.
 * Choose whether to run node-exporter or not (For collecting the Host metrics).
+* Choose whether to run cAdvisor or not (For collecting container metrics).

 ```
 make install